 The world’s first civilizations, in 3500 BC, were often called riverine cultures.
 Mesopotamia, ‘the land between the rivers’ and those on the Nile typify these.
-Riverine cultures in india and China quickly followed but Dorset tends not to be included in the list.
+Riverine cultures in India and China quickly followed but Dorset tends not to be included in the list.
 Yet, riverine culture in Dorset is evident even though it is on a reduced scale.
-It was also of a later date in Britain because of the effect of the last Ice Age.
+It was also of a later date in Britain because of the impact of the last Ice Age.

 Why a river?